Singapore–Taiwan relations: 1965–2010

 On 3 October 1990, Singapore revised diplomatic relations from the Republic of China to the People's Republic of China.
-The relationship between Singapore and the PRC has since improved significantly.
+The relationship between Singapore and the PRC has since improved significantly although good relations with the ROC are still maintained.

-In 2004, shortly before the current Prime Minister of Singapore Lee Hsien Loong took office from the then incumbent Goh Chok Tong, he made a visit to Taiwan to familiarise himself with the latest developments there.
-In his maiden National Day Rally speech, Lee criticised the Taiwanese leadership and populace of overestimating the support they would receive if they were to declare Taiwan independence; Conversely in September, Singapore Foreign Minister George Yeo cautioned the United Nations General Assembly about the dangers of letting the cross-strait relationship deteriorate.

 In 2009, the Singapore Trade Office in Taipei was honoured for its role in developing close economic ties between the two sides.
 Taiwan is Singapore's ninth largest trading partner, with bilateral trade topping S$35 billion in 2008.

+2004 Lee Hsien Loong visit to Taiwan

+In 2004, shortly before Lee Hsien Loong assumed office as Prime Minister of Singapore from Goh Chok Tong, he visited Taiwan to familiarise himself with recent developments there.
+The visit drew criticism from China, which warned Singaporean officials of negative consequences should they make high profile visits to Taiwan in the future.
+In his maiden National Day Rally speech, Lee noted to the Taiwanese leadership and populace, cautioning that they might be overestimating the level of international support they would receive should Taiwan declare independence.
+Conversely in September, Singapore Foreign Minister George Yeo cautioned the United Nations General Assembly about the dangers of letting the cross-strait relationship deteriorate.